Linkurious/dataset-aml/README.md

 \
 ![Alert settings](assets/img/IMG_05.png)

+5. Turn on the `Share alert` toggle and select if you want to share it with all the users or with specific groups

-5. Copy the query from the file and paste it in the `Query` field
+6. Copy the query from the file and paste it in the `Query` field

-6. Copy the target value from the file and paste it in the `Target` field
+7. Copy the target value from the file and paste it in the `Target` field

-7. Click on `ADD A COLUMN` and fill the fields with the values provided in the file \
+8. Click on `ADD A COLUMN` and fill the fields with the values provided in the file \
 *NOTE: repeat this step if more columns are specified in the file* \
 \
 ![Alert configuration](assets/img/IMG_04.png)

-8. Click on `Save`
+9. Click on `Save`

-9. Done!
+10. Done!

 ## 7. Setting custom actions